-The Wallawwa is conveniently located not only for Colombo Airport but also for seeing Colombo’s shops and sights, and exploring the busy fishing town of Negombo.
+Wallawwa is a conveniently located hotel near the airport and Colombo, and the ideal base for seeing Colombo’s shops and sights and exploring the busy fishing town of Negombo.
 The rural region surrounding the hotel is enhanced with old temples, and a good road connection to Kandy.
 This means that lowland tea estates and elephant sanctuaries are an easy day trip away.

-Colombo offers a great, high energy contrast to The Wallawwa’s serene manicured gardens, and the city is a rapidly emerging cosmopolitan capital equipped with healthy food cafes, upscale restaurants, original shops and excellent contemporary art galleries.
-Colombo’s origins date back to the 16th century, and the city’s ageing colonial-era buildings, wonderfully contrast with the rapidly increasing shiny-new high rises.
+Colombo offers a great, high-energy contrast to Wallawwa’s serene, manicured gardens, and the city is a rapidly emerging cosmopolitan capital equipped with healthy food cafes, upscale restaurants, original shops, and excellent contemporary art galleries.
+Colombo’s origins date back to the 16th century, and the city’s aging colonial-era buildings, wonderfully contrast with the rapidly increasing shiny-new high rises.